-- 5) Applied Music Study (APM): Students majoring in music are required to be accepted on one principal instrument (their principal instrument).
-The sequence of applied study must begin by the sophomore year to achieve a minimum of 12 hours prior to graduation. - 6) Music Colloquium: Regular attendance at artistic performances is a vital part of a music major's education.
-Attendance at weekly Colloquium (RCT 100) is required.
-In addition, performance attendance at 80% of music department events per semester will be required in order to receive credit for RCT 100 - 7) MUS 405/MUS 410 Senior Project OR MUS 334 Half Recital OR MUS 434 Full Recital: Students must complete a culminating project in music prior to graduation.
-As their culminating project, music majors may elect to perform a Half or Full Recital or complete a Senior Project.
-All recitals are planned in consultation with the applied instructor.
-The student is responsible for program preparation, publicity, and technical support under the supervision of the applied instructor(s).
-The procedure for recitals is outlined in the Music Student Handbook available in the Music Office
+- 5) Applied Music Study (APM): Students majoring in music are required to pass an audition on one instrument (which becomes the principal instrument of study).
+The sequence of applied study must begin by the sophomore year to achieve a minimum of 12 hours prior to graduation. - 6) Music Colloquium: Regular attendance at artistic performances is a vital part of a musician's education.
+To ensure sufficient concert attendance and other professional development, 6 semesters of RCT 100 are required for graduation, normally coinciding with APM studies.
+In addition to attending the weekly Colloquium, students must attend 80% of Music Department events per semester in order to receive credit for RCT 100.